ThePhD/sol2/docs/source/index.rst

 ----------

 .. toctree::
 	:maxdepth: 1
 	:name: mastertoc

-   api/top
+	tutorial/tutorial-top
+	api/api-top
 	features
 	benchmarks
 	safety
 	exceptions
 	rtti
 	licenses
 	origin

 "I need feature X, maybe you have it?"
 --------------------------------------
 Take a look at the :doc:`Features<features>` page: it links to much of the API.
-You can also just straight up browse the API.
+You can also just straight up browse the :doc:`api<api/api-top>` or ease in with the :doc:`tutorials<tutorial/tutorial-top>`.
 Don't see a feature you want?
 Send inquiries for support for a particular abstraction to the `issues`_ tracker.

 the basics: